 - 1 teaspoon vanilla extract

-In a stand mixer, beat butter and sugar until light and fluffy.
+- In a stand mixer, beat together the butter and sugar until light and fluffy.
 Add cranberry jelly, egg and vanilla extract, mixing until combined.

-Drop one tablespoon of rounded dough onto prepared pan and then lightly flatten with the bottom of a buttered and sugared glass.
+- Using a medium cookie scoop, drop one tablespoon of rounded dough onto prepared pan.
+Lightly flatten into a disk shape with the bottom of a buttered and sugared glass.

 This post may contain affiliate links.
 Read my disclosure policy.